How to check for an empty struct in Go

-This article details a few approaches for checking if a struct is empty in Go.
-It accounts for structs with comparable and non-comparable fields.
-Note that an empty struct in Go is one whose fields are all initiaised to their respective zero values.
+This article outlines a few methods to determine if a struct is empty in Go, applicable to structs with both comparable and non-comparable fields.
+An empty struct in Go refers to one where all fields are set to their respective zero values.

 package main